 Generative AI and particularly NLP models were in development and use at the outset of this effort in November of 2021.
-At that time, large language models (LLMs) were being used to extract information from EHRs and social media posts, but these technologies had yet to burst into the public vernacular and popular media.
-Accordingly, the Committee noted these technologies and their potential applications in addressing the first part of the charge (Section III: Models and Algorithms).
+At that time, LLMs were being used to extract information from EHRs and social media posts, but these technologies had yet to burst into the public vernacular and popular media.
+Accordingly, the Committee noted these technologies and their potential applications in addressing the first part of the charge (Section III).

-In early November of 2022, OpenAI released an early demo of ChatGPT.
-This provided the first broadly available interface for public users to explore the utility of a LLM, expanding discussions of the technology from local networks in industry and academia to popular media.
+In early November of 2022, OpenAI released an early version of ChatGPT.55 This provided the first broadly available interface for public users to explore the utility of a LLM, expanding discussions of the technology from local networks in industry and academia to popular media.
 This resulted in provocative discussions on the potential application of LLMs across all facets of society, including the use of LLMs in biomedical research.
 Because LLMs like ChatGPT had not yet emerged in the public zeitgeist, they were not a primary focus of Phase 2.
-To supplement the discussion of models and algorithms in case studies #3 and #4, the NExTRAC chose to explore the applicability of their recommendations through the following case study as a test for how recommendations in this report might apply to LLMs.
+To supplement the discussion of models and algorithms in Case Studies #3 and #4, the NExTRAC chose to explore the applicability of their recommendations through the following Use Case as a test for how recommendations in this report might apply to LLMs.

-B. Case Study
+B. Use Case